Further’s cofounder on middle seats, contraband fruit, and the journey through India that inspired a career in travel

 You’re flying with your companion in a 3-3 seating configuration.
 Do you request the middle seat?
 Aisle + aisle across?
 Aisle + window with a stranger in between?
 Ha!
 Funny you should ask.

 What’s your current screen saver?
-It rotates between Rockhouse in Jamaica (where I’ve spent more nights than at any other hotel) and a shot of the horses on the beach at Nihi Sumba in Indonesia (where I’d be happy to live).
+It rotates between Rockhouse in Jamaica (where I’ve spent more nights than at any other hotel) and a shot of the horses on the beach at Nihi Sumba in Indonesia (where I’d be happy to live, were it not for the occasional scorpion in your beach bag).

 Was there a trip you took when you were young that shook up your worldview in some lasting way — one that literally changed your mind?
-At 23 I spent six months backpacking through India, which inspired the first travel story I ever published, 30 years ago.
-(I’m old, in case that wasn’t clear.)
+At 23 I spent six months backpacking through India, and I’m still trying to sort through all the revelations from that trip.
+That journey inspired the first travel story I ever published, 31 years ago this spring.
+(I’m old, in case that wasn’t clear already.)

 What item or souvenir do you most regret not buying on a trip?
 I’ll tell you what I do regret bringing home: the dozen Thai mangosteens that got me blacklisted by Customs & Border Protection in the early 2000s.
 Mangosteens are my #1 fruit, but they’re illegal to import into the U.S. — which didn’t stop my dumb self from trying to smuggle them home.
 (Sorry, CBP.)